MadBomber/sqa/README.md

 # SQA - Simple Qualitative Analysis

 This is a very simplistic set of tools for running technical analysis on a stock portfolio.
 Simplistic means it is not reliable nor intended for any kind of financial use.
 Think of it as a training tool.
 I do.
-Its helping me understand while I need professional help from people who know what they are doing.
+Its helping me understand why I need professional help from people who know what they are doing.

 The BUY/SELL signals that it generates are part of a game.  **DO NOT USE** when real money is at stake.